wlesnia1/jammming/README.md

 # Plans for the future

 Pull clientID from a config file.
 Having my Spotify API ClientID showing in a public facing repo is pretty horrendous security.
-For now strangers can only waste my free API calls which is not that big of a deal.
+For now strangers can only waste my free API calls which is not a big deal.